AlienaEloisa/elas-official/backend/7-notebot/ReadMe.md

 ![IMG-20240305-WA0074](https://github.com/AlienaEloisa/elas-official/assets/148063774/b30d8201-68d7-44f9-ab6a-8b87297bc2c5)

-#### But you can of course discover some more functions while using NoteBot!
+#### But you can of course discover some more functions on your own while using NoteBot!